KevinCain90/github-repos-spa/README.md

 - Add typescript for better type safety and error checking
 - Add better error handling for api errors and api timeouts
 - Format the readme information better and potentially not use a package for this
+- Add pagination to display a certain number of results at a time

 **Implementation thoughts & struggles**

 My main struggle here was getting the filtering to work, this was mainly down to not wanting to go over the time set for the technical test, but also how the search param and sorting params could be concatinated and passed into the getRepos service.

 I also found it challenging getting the readme information and displaying it without impacting the overall UI, which is why i opted for a modal so that it would not impact what the user sees on the search screen.

 I chose axios over fetch purely because it performs automatic json data transformation and thought this would save me some time over the course of the challenge.